Thursday, October 29, 2009

 Chablis is actually a small, super-northern region of Burgundy (yes, a Chablis is a Burgundy.
 Hopefully that ratchets up it's rep a little).
 It's actually closer to Champagne than the main part of Burgundy.
 Any way you look at it, the area's got major street cred.

-es, it's named for the region.
+Like most French wines, it's named for the region.
 The grape: it's Chardonnay.
 BUT this is NOT your mother's big oaky butterball.
 This is something entirely different.

 Chablis is grown on a chalky soil in this cold region.
 Most is not aged in new oak, so it has none of the caramel, vanilla, woody flavor that you may find in the Chardonnays you swore off (if you hate Chard, that is).
 These wines smell like crisp green apples and mountain streams, and have unbelievably high acidity.
 They can even taste a little salty or chalky because of the soil.
 If you like high acid wines, look no further.
 They are also such a great match with food -- especially with seafood which they complement, and cream sauces, which they cut through so your Alfredo sauce isn't like swallowing heavy cream.